mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] We want to test out optical photons from the centre of the sphere and see how the size of scintillator, size of flat spot, and size of collection area change the light collection
 - [ ] [[Collect evidence that the sphere on SiPM shows better light collection than the cylinder on PMT, and that it has an isotropic response.]]
 - [ ] Simulate the 6 mm sipm and diff flat spots
+- [ ] Look at opensource code on safecast github for the M5 stack thing
 - [ ] Parameterise the flat spot size in the simulation and make the .mac file that can run it
 - [ ] Find a switch for Clint to order.
 3mm pitch.
 3 pins, through hole mounting.
 - [ ] Test the new medium sphere after glued and painted.
 Compare to old data